qlean 0.3.0

 Network Configuration

-Qlean uses a dedicated libvirt virtual network to provide isolated, reproducible networking for test VMs.
-The default network definition is stored at ~/.local/share/qlean/network.xml as follows:
+Qlean uses a dedicated libvirt virtual network for isolated, reproducible connectivity between test VMs.
+The default definition is written to ~/.local/share/qlean/network.xml:

 <network>